RenderToolbox/VirtualScenesEngine/README.md

 This cycling approach should support full control over style values that are assigned to model elements: as long as the numbers match, the assignments will go one-to-one.
 It should also support concise and reusable style definitions based on one or a few values.

-One way that VirtualScenesEngine leverages assets is by re-combining models and styles.
+Another way that VirtualScenesEngine leverages assets is by re-combining models and styles.

-Here are some examples.
-These start with the same models produced above.
+Here are some more examples.
+Each starts with a model produced above.
 For each model, one of two styles is applied, either a Plain style which is spectrally uniform, or a ColorChecker/Texture style which colors in the base scene using reflectances from the [ColorChecker](https://en.wikipedia.org/wiki/ColorChecker) chart, and colors in the inserted objects using [various image textures](https://github.com/RenderToolbox/VirtualScenesAssets/tree/master/examples/Textures/OpenGameArt).

 | | Mill  | Library |
 | ------------- | ------------- | ------------- |